-Updates or revisions to the determination of Just Compensation would occur in situations similar to those that are experienced in the acquisition of full appraisal parcels, including the following:
+Updates or revisions to the determination of Just Compensation would occur in situations similar to those that are experienced in the acquisition of full appraisal parcels, examples could includ the following:

-1. The property owner may have information that may require a reanalysis based on the property characteristics or condition.
+1. The property owner may provide information that may require a reanalysis based on the property characteristics or condition.